astronomer/airflow-guides/guides/intro-to-airflow.md

 - [Databricks Provider](https://registry.astronomer.io/providers/databricks)
 - [Fivetran Provider](https://registry.astronomer.io/providers/fivetran)

-> **Note**: The best way to explore available providers and operators is the [Astronomer Registry](https://registry.astronomer.io/)!
+> **Note**: The best way to explore available providers and operators is the [Astronomer Registry](https://registry.astronomer.io/).
+In many cases interacting with external systems will necessitate creating an [Airflow Connection](https://www.astronomer.io/guides/connections/).

-**[Connections](https://www.astronomer.io/guides/connections/)** are where Airflow stores information that allows you to connect to external systems, such as authentication credentials or API tokens.
-This is managed directly from the UI and the actual information is encrypted and stored in the Airflow metadata database.
-Connections use [Hooks](https://www.astronomer.io/guides/what-is-a-hook/) as a way of interfacing with third party systems.

 ## Airflow Components

-When working with Airflow, it is important to understand its underlying components of its infrastructure.
-Even if you mostly interact with Airflow as a DAG author, knowing which components are “under the hood” are and why they are needed can be helpful for running developing your DAGs, debugging, and running Airflow successfully.
+When working with Airflow, it is important to understand the underlying components of its infrastructure.
+Even if you mostly interact with Airflow as a DAG author, knowing which components are “under the hood” and why they are needed can be helpful for developing your DAGs, debugging, and running Airflow successfully.

 Airflow has four core components that must be running at all times: